Penny & Loom

 walnut coffee table

-Mixing wood with brown furniture is fine — as long as it's warm wood.
+Mixing wood with brown furniture is fine, as long as it is warm wood.
 Walnut, oak with a warm stain, cane.
 Cool grey-washed wood is what tips a cozy room into dated.
 When in doubt, match the undertone, not the exact color.

 Light it low, warm, and in layers